 Like I said, she reminded me of myself.
 Always the inquisitive one.

-But as all things do, it came to an end much too soon for my liking.
+But as all things usually did, it came to an end much too soon for my liking.

-"I know you will, I just—" She broke off with a frustrated and desperate sort of sigh, finally pulling away but still clutching at my shoulders tightly, tear-filled sapphire eyes darting over my face.
+"I know you will, I just – " She broke off with a frustrated and desperate sort of sigh, finally pulling away but still clutching at my shoulders tightly, tear-filled sapphire eyes darting over my face.
 "I'm afraid I'll wake up tomorrow and this won't have happened.
-I'll have dreamt the whole thing!"
+I'll have dreamed the whole thing!"

 She nodded, looking thoughtful for a moment before her eyes starting to water dangerously again.
 "My baby has a job."